DivyaGurnani15/meantest/README.md

 You need git to clone the `meantest` repository.
 You can get git from [here][git].

-We also use a number of Node.js tools to initialize and test `myapp`.
+We also use a number of Node.js tools to initialize and test `meantest`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].

 ### Clone `meantest`